-Melaka is fairly touristy so going with kids is super easy in Melaka!
+What to do in Melaka with family?
+Melaka is somewhat touristy, so going with kids is super easy.
+Melaka!
 We lived near Kuala Lumper for two months.
 We stayed at an Air BnB in Batu Caves.
 It was not a touristy area.
 During our trip, Malaysia was our first stop.
 During this time we went to Melaka, and in short, we loved it!

 Where is Melaka?

 The state of Melaka is located in a southern region of the Malaysian Peninsular (mainland Malaysia).
-Melaka is the third largest state in Malaysia and is located off the Strait of Malacca.
+Melaka is the third largest state in Malaysia situated off the Strait of Malacca.
 The state of Melaka is known as the historical state due to its extensive colonial and Malay history.

 The capital city of Melaka has the same name.
 Melaka City is approximately 120Km (75miles) from the capital city of Malaysia, Kuala Lumpur.
 The population of the city is nearly 480,000 people.

-Melaka is one of the best places to go in Malaysia with kids.
+Melaka is one of the best places to have a family trip in Malaysia with kids.
 It makes for an ideal a cheap family holiday location.
 It should be on every Malaysia family holiday Itinerary.